agneevX/home-assistant/README.md

 - Today total traffic in
 - Today total traffic out

-Combined card.
-Graphs network usage within the last hour.
+A combined card that graphs network usage within the last hour.

 Custom-made sensor that gets network traffic from `vnstat`.